JohnRattz/NorfolkTouring/README.md

-DrawerLayouts, Adapters, Fragments (extensively used), click listeners, AsyncTasks, Handlers (used for automatic image cycling), Services, MediaSessions (including MediaStyle notifications that allow control of media playback as in apps like Spotify), Widgets, Menus, SharedPreferences, Jobs (using Firebase JobDispatcher), and more.
+DrawerLayouts, Adapters, Fragments (extensively used), click listeners, AsyncTasks, Handlers (used for automatic image cycling), Services, MediaSessions (including MediaStyle notifications that allow control of media playback as in apps like Spotify), Widgets, Menus, SharedPreferences, Jobs (using Firebase JobDispatcher), ContentProviders, and more.

+Location data is stored in a SQLite database (using the `SQLiteOpenHelper` class), and SQL queries are used to manage it.

 Some APIs used in this project include the Google Maps API (both for Web and Android - using both URI queries and the Android API),